← OlongoAfrica Black Orpheus Revisited · Est. November 2024 All Published Work

 Beginning in November 2024, OlongoAfrica launched Black Orpheus Revisited: a year-long project to recover the physical copies, digitize the complete run, and bring contemporary African writers and artists into creative conversation with this pivotal archive.
 The project is supported by a grant from the Open Society Foundations.

 In November 2024, we exhibited original copies at Art X Lagos.
 In early 2025, we completed the digitization of all recovered volumes in collaboration with Archivi.ng and JCAA Lagos.
-We selected the inaugural class of Black Orpheus Fellows in February 2025, and loans of 43 physical items were arranged with the G.A.S.
-Library in London.
+The inaugural class of Black Orpheus Fellows was selected in February 2025, and 43 physical items were loaned to the G.A.S.
+Library (Yinka Shonibare Foundation) in London.

-Some copies were donated by Professor Fẹ́mi Euba from Louisiana.
-Additional scanned copies came from Charles Akínṣẹ̀tẹ̀ at the University of Ibadan and Li Lu from Beijing Foreign Studies University.
+Some copies were donated by Professor Fẹ́mi Euba (Louisiana).
+Additional scanned copies came from Charles Akínṣẹ̀tẹ̀ (University of Ibadan) and Li Lu (Beijing Foreign Studies University).

 6Volumes · 1957–1993